Cello (film): Plot

-Mi-ju later sees Yoon-jin causing Yoon-hye to fall to her death from the balcony.
-Mi-ju is afraid of Yoon-jin getting in trouble for her crime, and after ensuring Yoon-jin does not hurt anyone else, she hides Yoon-hye's body in the basement and lies to Jun-ki that Yoon-hye went to camp.
-Jun-ki discovers the body and accuses Mi-ju of killing their daughter.
-In the ensuing struggle, Mi-ju pushes her husband, only to find he has been stabbed by a sharp pipe and is dead.
-She then sees a ghost behind him that has killed him and whispers Tae-yeon's name.
+Mi-ju hides Yoon-hye's body in the basement and lies to Jun-ki that Yoon-hye went to camp.
+Jun-ki quickly discovers the body and accuses Mi-ju of killing their daughter.
+In the ensuing struggle, Mi-ju accidentally pushes her husband into a sharp nail on the wall, killing him.
+Ji-sook appears, revealed to be possessed by Tae-yeon.